CricketBr/Crickets-Shorthand-Site/orthic_consolidated.md

 - Minimal guidance for studying.
 - Insufficient material at each chapter.
 Some rules may not appear in the passages chosen.

 This guide addresses the first problem.
 [Cricket’s Shorthand Tips](https://docs.google.com/document/d/1zUC87XQtrLZB-0UZuWFSu_Sjv29id98xBRUQH7nsmrw/edit?usp=sharing) addresses the second, somewhat.
 The third, however, requires more work than any are willing to do.
-Once you've practiced the rules, the exercises from other shorthand books
+Once you've practiced the rules, the exercises from other shorthand books .

+This collection of publications does one thing better than most other shorthand books.
+It shows the writing of more than one person.
+Callandar, while a bit messy, follows the standard rules.
+Stevens begins neatly, then his hand tires by the end of the longer works.
+He does things that, while not important enough to be rules, make similar outlines a bit more distinct, for easier reading.
+Clarey's writing is very loopy.
+Seeing this variety encourages students to experiment for themselves rather than trying to duplicate shapes exactly.
+If you can read it, the it's written well-enough.

+I encourage all writers to share their writing, and look at their colleagues' samples.
+Sources include orthic.shorthand.fun , https://www.reddit.com/r/orthic/ , https://www.reddit.com/r/shorthand/ , and the Discord International Shorthand Society.

 # Speeds